 Your eligibility for a tax credit or cost-sharing reductions is based on the most recent information that you reported to MNsure.
 Be sure to report changes and submit any requested proof as soon as possible.
 If you submit information that is not truthful or accurate, your private plan coverage may be terminated and you may have to repay any payments that you are not entitled to, including advance payment of premium tax credits.

-If you received advanced premium tax credits in a previous year to help pay for coverage and have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions.
+If an advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and you have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions.
 You should file a tax return as soon as possible, including a completed IRS Form 8962.

 You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received tax credits.
 If you did not receive a copy of this form, call the MNsure Contact Center (1-855-366-7873 or 651-539-2099).
 After you file your tax return, call the MNsure Contact Center to report that information.

-No. The best way to make sure you are getting the best deal for you and your family is to visit MNsure.org during open enrollment to shop and compare plans.
+No. The best way to make sure you are getting the best deal for you and your family is to visit MNsure.org during the annual open enrollment period to shop and compare plans.